zaphosting/docs/docs/fivem-txadmin-import-server-base.md

 Have you found a ready-made server on the Internet and want to upload it to your own server?
 No problem!
 With txAdmin, you can import a ready-made server quickly and easily - provided you take care of a few important requirements and details.
 In this guide, we will show how you can import a server base.

 :::warning txAdmin required
-If your game server **does not contain** TxAdmin, you can change the game to **Five: txAdmin** in the game server administration under Games.
+If your game server **does not contain** txAdmin, you can change the game to **Five: txAdmin** in the game server administration under Games.
 See our [Game Change](gameserver-gameswitch.md) guide for futher help.
 :::

 <InlineVoucher />